DreamHost is carbon neutral.

 When we learned that running DreamHost generated as much carbon dioxide as 545 average-size homes we realized we had to do something to neutralize our emissions.

 With a bit of research we found the most effective approach begins with resource conservation: turning off the lights, reducing travel, printing on both sides of the page.
 Efforts are being ramped up here daily to do what we do with less.
 The next step is to use clean, renewable energy.
-Without the option to put up solar panels or connect with a green power utility for us this means purchasing Renewable Energy Credits.
-Finally, to neutralize those unavoidable emissions we’ve invested in Emission Reduction Credits (a.k.a. “offsets”) which guarantee our remaining impact is effectively erased.
+Without the option to put up solar panels or connect with a green power utility for us this means investing in renewable energy projects taking place right here in the United States through the purchase of carbon offsets.
+Finally, to neutralize those unavoidable emissions from our day-to-day operations (e.g. purchases of office products, commuting, and planned travel) we’ve invested in carbon offsets from international renewable energy and energy efficiency projects, effectively erasing our remaining greenhouse gas emissions.

 A third-party-certification?
 Never fear.
-The credits we use to green our energy consumption and neutralize the rest of our emissions meet the highest standards in the industry.
+The carbon offsets we use to neutralize our energy consumption and operations meet the highest standards in the industry.
 Click to view our up-to-date Certificate of Carbon Neutralization.

 U.S. Green Chamber of Commerce

 We’ve joined the U.S. Green Chamber, participating in their “100 Cities for Change” program.
 Their goal is to facilitate and support sustainable business practices that spur innovation, job creation, energy efficiency and an overall brighter economic future.